 Wisconsin Literacy Supports Volunteer Literacy Tutors

-This fall WLI and its member agencies have a special 1200 Tutors in 12 Weeks campaign to recruit and train new volunteer tutors from September 8 (International Literacy Day) through December 1.
+Last fall Wisconsin Literacy, Inc., and its member agencies had a special 1200 Tutors in 12 Weeks campaign to recruit and train new volunteer tutors from September 8 (International Literacy Day) through December 1.
 This special campaign draws attention to the need for volunteer tutors in order to reduce waiting lists of learners at our member agencies.
-Help us make 2016 another successful training year.
-To find a tutor training near you, click here!

-Here is the list of Wisconsin Literacy member agencies that are participating in our 2016 campaign:
+Here is the list of Wisconsin Literacy member agencies that participated in our 2016 campaign:

 - Fond du Lac Literacy Services